 These two terms are often used interchangeably when referring to doctoral studies as there are a number of similarities between them:

-Owing to the above-mentioned similarities, the confusion between the correct usage of these two terms is quite understandable.
+Owing to the above-mentioned similarities, the confusion between the correct usage of dissertation vs. thesis is quite understandable.
 In order to ensure the proper usage of these two terms, it’s crucial to understand the differences in a PhD thesis v/s PhD dissertation.
 Here are some quick pointers that may be useful.

 Differences between thesis and dissertation